act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 13

-This paragraph holds the visual reference word "right".
-The user is told to find the navigation on the right and the navigation is also correctly identified by a `nav` element.
+This paragraph includes the [visual reference word][] "right".
+The user is told to find the navigation on the right and the navigation is also correctly identified by a `nav` element whose [accessible name][] contains the word "navigation", thus matching the (**non-visual reference**) condition.

 ```html
 <head>